Women supporting Women08 June 21

 Women need to be supported and informed when making choices about breast cancer surgery.
 Their surgeon may talk to them about reconstruction, their breast care nurse may talk to them about wearing prosthetics, and their specialist bra fitter will be that person to ensure they receive the right prosthetics for their post-surgical lingerie and their individual shape.
 But who's talking to women about the option of remaining flat?
 We want this option added into the conversation.
 It was lovely meeting with Monica Harrington for that very reason.
 Monica has been fitting lingerie for women after surgery for many years and is a specialist in this field.

-We look forward to sending Monica our Skarlettes for her expert opinion - another fine example of women supporting women, and we're very grateful for all of this.
-Our lingerie for women living flat after breast cancer will be the first of its kind that she has seen, so we'll be looking forward to her feedback.
+We sent Monica our Skarlettes for her expert opinion - another fine example of women supporting women, and we're very grateful for her review and interest in our brand.
+Our lingerie for women living flat after breast cancer is the first of its kind that she has seen and it's wonderful that she intends to inform those women that need it, about our lingerie.

 The photographs you see on the website have been taken by a friend I met when I worked in the research nursing job where I also met Kate.
 Yes, a medical photographer, not lingerie photographer!
 But hasn't she done an amazing job?
 Sarah Devaney has a busy life, a pressured job and has her own health to look after, but she has devoted many an hour as a friend to provide us with the professional images we have of Skarlette, and soon we'll have so much more.
 All these women supporting women should make us very proud of the people we are.